firecracker-microvm/firecracker/FAQ.md

 ## Technical FAQ & Troubleshooting

+### Can I emulate a different architecture in the guest than the one on the host?

+Guest operating systems must be built for the same CPU architecture as the host on which it will run.
+Firecracker does not support running microVMs on any architecture other than the one the host is running on.
+In other words, running an OS built for a `x86_64` on an `aarch64` system will not work, and vice versa.

 ### I tried using an initrd for boot but it doesn't seem to be used.
 Is initrd supported?

 Initrds are only recently supported in Firecracker.
 If your release predates